 Creation of opportunities for the development of new leaders for this century

 New Undergraduate Program:

-The CPSVP is facilitating development of a new undergraduate degree option at Virginia Tech.
+The CPSVP has developed a new undergraduate degree option at Virginia Tech.
 This Minor in PEACE STUDIES & VIOLENCE PREVENTION (PSVP) will offer students an opportunity to focus their different academic efforts on the field.
 The CPSVP will offer a Capstone Seminar course allowing students to crystallize what they have learned within their major fields of study, and to work closely with students from other disciplines.